Applying Author Styles

 # ...

-Now, these style sheet URLs are usually not full URLs; they are something called relative URLs, which can be:There are other flavors, including query-relative and scheme-relative URLs, that I’m skipping.
+Now, these style sheet URLs are usually not full URLs; they are something called relative URLs, which can be:There are other flavors, including query-relative, that I’m skipping.

 To download the style sheets, we’ll need to convert each relative URL into a full URL: